 5.2.5.3 Up to three representatives elected by the Substitute Teacher Committee;

 5.2.6.
-The Speaker of the Assembly, referred to hereafter as the (Speaker), shall be elected from the Assembly Representatives Representatives at the first meeting of the school year.
+The Speaker of the Assembly, referred to hereafter as the (Speaker), shall be elected from the Assembly Representatives at the first meeting of the school year.

 5.2.6.1 The term of office shall continue until June 30;

-5.2.6.2 One additional Assembly Representative may be elected from the school of the Speaker for the duration of the time that he/she he/she serves as the Speaker, if required.
+5.2.6.2 One additional Assembly Representative may be elected from the school of the Speaker for the duration of the time that he/she they serve as the Speaker, if required.

 5.2.6.3 In the event that no one puts forth a name to be Speaker it shall become the duty of the Vice-President to assume the role of Speaker until such time as one is elected from the Assembly.